nighthawkcoders/nighthawk_csp/TT4.md

 ## Code Table
-The CRUD (Create, Read, Update, Deleted) Blueprint is a collection of Python and HTML files.
-These files are a collection to support Frontend (HTML, JavaScript) and Backend (Python, SQLALchemy)
+The CRUD Blueprint is a collection of Python and HTML files.
+These files are a used to support Frontend (HTML, JavaScript) and Backend (Python, SQLALchemy).
+Together these files allow user to store and retrieve data.
   <table>
     <tr>
       <th>CRUD</th>